GibraltarSoftware/Loupe.JavaScript/src/loupe-angular/README.md

 </pre>

 ### Routing
 Hooking into route change events is a good way to track page changes.
-For this you can subscribe to router events from within AppComponent:
+For this you can subscribe to router events from within <code>AppComponent</code> or the <code>AppRoutingModule</code>:

 <pre>
 import { LoupeService } from '@gibraltarsoftware/loupe-angular';